Entering the European market for handwoven rugs

 Low-end market

 In the low-end segment, simple and low-priced rugs are common.
-They are usually small sized and made of inexpensive materials.
-Typical retailers include Aldi and HEMA.
+They are usually small and made of inexpensive (synthetic) materials.
+One example of a player in this market is Aldi.
 Products from India, Pakistan and Bangladesh generally dominate this market.
 Competing with these cheap and relatively mass-produced small rugs is almost impossible.
-Instead, the (higher) middle and (lower) high segments offer you, as a small or medium-sized enterprise (SME) from a developing country, the most opportunities.
+Instead, the (higher) middle and (lower) high segments offer you, as a small or medium-sized enterprise (SME), the most opportunities.

 Mid-end market

 The middle segment puts more emphasis on design and finish, while prices are still reasonable.
-Zara Home and Habitat are key players.
+H&M Home and Habitat are well-known mid-end retailers.
 The mid-high market responds well to local character, identity and craftsmanship.
 Sustainability is increasingly important to consumers in this segment.
 This makes the use of natural and/or recycled materials for your rugs an interesting option, as well as natural dyes.

 High-end/premium market

 In the high-end segment, designer quality is common and private labels are the standard.
 Products for this market are relatively timeless.
-They can also be made with high-end materials such as silk, cashmere, other high-quality wool, and blends of these fibres.
-Luxury department stores such as Harrods play an important role here.
+They can also be made with high-end materials such as silk, cashmere, other high-quality wools, and blends of these fibres.
+Luxury brands like Woven play a role here.

-Through what channels do handwoven rugs end up on the end-market?
+Through which channels do handwoven rugs end up on the end market?

-This means the channels through which handwoven rugs are put on the market now also follow the traditional patterns: import takes place via importers/wholesalers that supply to retailers.
-Larger retail chains often bypass the importers/wholesalers and import themselves, while more and more smaller retailers have also started buying directly from suppliers.
+This means the channels through which handwoven rugs are put on the market now also mainly use traditional patterns.
+Importers and wholesalers supply to retailers.
+Larger retail chains often bypass them and import themselves, while more and more smaller retailers have also started buying directly from suppliers.
 In some cases, buying agents play a role.
-Below, the main actors in the market for handwoven rugs are highlighted.

 Figure 3: Trade channels for handwoven rugs in Europe